The-Sleepy-Charizard/job-quest/README.md

 # Job Quest

-Job Quest is a web app designed to simplify the job hunting process through a management system.
-It helps users improve their job applications management by providing an easy-to-use platform for creating, managing current/future jobs.
+Job Quest is a web app designed to simplify the job-hunting process through a management system.
+It helps users improve their job application management by providing an easy-to-use platform for creating, and managing current/future jobs.

 ## Features

 ### User Sign-Up and Login
 - Easily create a user profile to personalize your experience.
-- Secure authentication ensures your private informations are only accessible to you.
+- Secure authentication ensures your private information is only accessible to you.

 ### Applications Management
-- Create job app with ease.
+- Create a job application with ease (company, location, position, salary, job post date, status)
-- Organize your job with filters for many catergories (aplly date, applications status).
+- Organize your job with filters for many categories (application date, status).

 ## Front End